Abaújvár

 Abaújvár is a village in northeastern Hungary, next to the Slovak border.
 It lies 72 km northeast of Miskolc, and 18 km south of Košice (Kassa), Slovakia.

+Name

+The first part of the name shows that the medieval castle was owned by the Aba genus.
+Nearby was an obsolete hillfort called Óvár, meaning "old castle", that's why the second part of the name is -újvár, meaning "new castle".

 History

 In addition to Gyöngyöspata in Heves County, from the 11th–14th centuries Abaújvár Castle was the main place of residence for the Aba family, the second ethnic royal house of Hungary and one of the most important Hungarian families of the time.
 The first known written record pertaining to Abaújvár dates back to 1046, but presumably an earth castle stood here much earlier.
 The new stone castle was built by King Samuel Aba.